All utilities were on at the time of the inspection.

 The purpose of this report is to reflect as accurately as possible the visible condition of the home at the time of the inspection.
 Although the inspector may use basic instruments, the inspection performed to provide data for this report was primarily visual and non-invasive.
 This inspection is not a guarantee or warranty of any kind.
 Its purpose is to identify safety hazards and defects in system/major accessible components.

-The property does not "Pass" or "Fail" a General Home inspection.
+A property does not "Pass" or "Fail" a General Home inspection.
 An inspection is designed to reflect the visual condition of the home at the time of the inspection.
 Please feel free to contact me with any questions about either the report or the property, soon after reading the report, or at any time in the future!

 SCOPE of the INSPECTION